Carolinacastioni/data-cleaning-pandas/README.md

 - First Filter:
   The activity column should be filter only by Surfing.

-  Output:From 3732 shark attacks, 1354 were when people were Surfing.
+  Output:From 2.517 shark attacks, 1.051 were when people were Surfing.

 - Second Filter:
   The country should be only Australia.

-  Output: From the 1354 shark attacks on Surfers, Australia has 259 cases of attack.
+  Output: From the 1.051 shark attacks on Surfers, Australia has 197 cases of attack.

 - Analysis:
-  From the 259 shark attack, only 24 were fatal, which proves that our hypothesis are wrong.
+  From the 197 shark attackon surfers in Australia, only 24 were fatal, which proves that our hypothesis are wrong.

 ## Result